-Climate change is probably the greatest challenge the world is facing today, in any industry.
+Climate crisis is the greatest challenge the world is facing today, in any industry.
 At H&M Group we are aware of the urgent need to take action and work together with high ambitions.
 Our goal is bold and clear, to become climate positive by 2040.
-Even though the footprint that our transport has on climate is relatively small along the supply chain - standing for around 2% of all emissions - we want to use our size and scale to drive positive change towards greener solutions in commercial transport.
+Even though the footprint that our transport has on climate is relatively small along the supply chain - standing for around 2%-3% of all emissions - we want to use our size and scale to drive positive change towards greener solutions in commercial transport.

 H&M Group’s focus is to fulfil the transport needs with the least possible impact on the environment, while being flexible to our online and store customers’ needs.
 H&M Group has joined interesting collaborations and multi-stakeholders coalitions with the aim to push the limitations of the commercial transport today and investigate viable alternatives.
 The most recent collaborations we have entered are with Maersk´s innovative carbon neutral shipping product and The Pathways Coalition with Scania, E.ON and Siemens.